kenpower/TicTacToeRefactoring_Worksheet/readme.md

 Notice also that the heuristics for what to play are primitive: win if you can, play any valid move otherwise.
 We’ll migrate toward something capable of more sophisticated strategies.

+## Before you change any code, make sure the test run and are green.
+If not, ask for help.

 ## Smells

-Go through this code and identify smells.
+Go through this code and identify smells (code which which make the project less maintainable).

 ## Easy changes